In the heart of Venice, the mythical St. Mark’s Basilica is a must-see for anyone visiting La Serenissima! Follow the guide! ⛪

 St. Mark, holy patron of Venice

-While it might now seem rather obvious that St. Mark is the holy patron of Venice, it wasn’t always the case.
+While might seem rather obvious that St. Mark is the holy patron of Venice, it wasn’t always the case.

 Up until the 9th century, the ‘Serenissima’ was indeed under the protection of Saint Theodore.

-But in 828, two Venetian merchants, Buono de Malamocco and Rustico de Torcello, stole the remains of St Mark from Alexandria and brought them back to Venice, on the orders of Doge Giustiniano Participazio.
+But in 828, two Venetian merchants, Buono de Malamocco and Rustico de Torcello, stole the remains of St Mark from Alexandria and brought them to Venice, following the orders of Doge Giustiniano Participazio.

 The Republic of Venice then abandoned St Theodore and made St Mark its holy patron.

 In 832, the first church dedicated to St. Mark was built on the site of the chapel of the Doge’s Palace (also called Palazzo Ducale), but it was destroyed in a fire in 976, and rebuilt in 978.
 Unfortunately this second church was also short-lived.

 The construction of St. Mark’s Basilica as we know it began in 1063.

 Doge Domenico Contarini, who administered the city of Venice at the time, wanted the future basilica to symbolize Venetian strength, and drew inspiration from the basilicas of Constantinople, especially the Church of the Holy Apostles.
 The Doge is even said to have entrusted the construction of the basilica to Byzantine architects.

 After many years of construction work, St Mark’s Basilica was consecrated in 1094.
 The basilica was embellished and transformed over the following centuries and collected countless riches and treasures – among which the horses of St. Mark adorning its sumptuous façade – brought back from the far reaches of the East.